nvidia-holoscan/holohub/utilities/benchmarking/README.md

 `python utilities/benchmarking/benchmark.py -h` shows all the possible evaluation options.

-All the log filenames are printed out at the end of the evaulation.
+All the log filenames are printed out at the end of the evaluation.
 The format of the flow tracking log filename is:
 `logger_<scheduler>_<run_number>_<instance-id>.log`.
 The format of the GPU utilization log filename
 is: `gpu_utilization_<scheduler>_<run_number>.csv`.